GU4243-ADS/spring2018-project1-dca2123/doc/README.md

 # Project 1:
 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+Please make sure you have forked the spring2018-project1-dca2123 repository before opening any of these files.

+The doc directory contains the Python Notebook used to do the data analysis.
+This notebook provides an in depth look at the data.